0xTCG/aldy/README.rst

 The ``[profile]`` argument refers to the sequencing profile.
 The following profiles are available:

-- ``illumina`` or ``wgs`` for Illumina WGS or exome (WXS) data (or any uniform-coverage technology).
+- ``illumina`` or ``wgs`` for the Illumina WGS or exome (WXS) data (or any uniform-coverage technology).

    .. attention::

     It is highly recommended to use samples with at least 40x coverage.
     Anything below 20x might result in noisy copy number calls and missed variants.

-- ``pgx1`` for PGRNseq v.1 capture protocol data
+- ``pgx1`` for the PGRNseq v.1 capture protocol data
-- ``pgx2`` for PGRNseq v.2 capture protocol data
+- ``pgx2`` for the PGRNseq v.2 capture protocol data
-- ``pgx3`` for PGRNseq v.3 capture protocol data
+- ``pgx3`` for the PGRNseq v.3 capture protocol data

 - ``10x`` for 10X Genomics data

    .. attention::

-   For the best results on 10X Genomics datasets, use `EMA aligner <https://github.com/arshajii/ema/>`_, especially if doing *CYP2D6* analysis.
-Aldy will also use EMA read cloud information for improved variant phasing.
+    For the best results on the 10X Genomics datasets, use the `EMA aligner <https://github.com/arshajii/ema/>`_, especially if doing *CYP2D6* analysis.
+Aldy will also use the EMA read cloud information for improved variant phasing.

-- ``exome``, ``wxs``, ``wes`` for whole-exome sequencing data
+- ``exome``, ``wxs``, ``wes`` for the whole-exome sequencing data

    .. attention::

-   ⚠️ **Be warned!:** whole-exome data is incomplete *by definition*, and Aldy will not be able to call majoe star-alleles that are defined by their intronic or upstream variants.
+    ⚠️ **Be warned!:** whole-exome data is incomplete *by definition*, and Aldy will not be able to call major star-alleles defined by their intronic or upstream variants.
-   Aldy also assumes that there are only two (2) gene copies if `wxs` profile is used, as it cannot call copy number changes nor fusions from exome data.
+    Aldy also assumes that there are only two (2) gene copies if the `wxs` profile is used, as it cannot call copy number changes nor fusions from exome data.

 - ``pacbio-hifi-targeted``, ``pacbio-hifi-targeted-twist`` for PacBio HiFi target capture data

    .. attention::

-    ⚠️ **Be warned!:** The provided PacBio capture profiles are custom and are not standard.
+    The provided PacBio capture profiles are custom and are not standard.
     Please ensure to generate a custom profile if using different PacBio HiFi capture protocols.

-If you are using different technology (e.g. some home-brewed capture kit), you can proceed provided that the following requirements are met:
+If you are using a different technology (e.g., some home-brewed capture kit), you can proceed provided that the following requirements are met:

-- all samples have the similar coverage distribution (i.e. two sequenced samples with the same copy number configuration MUST have similar coverage profiles; please consult us if you are not sure about this)
+- all samples have a similar coverage distribution (i.e., two sequenced samples with the same copy number configuration **must** have similar coverage profiles; please consult us if you are not sure about this)
 - your panel includes a copy-number neutral region (currently, Aldy uses *CYP2D8* as a copy-number neutral region, but it can be overridden).

 Having said that, you can use a sample BAM that is known to have two copies of the genes you wish to genotype (without any fusions or copy number alterations)